flangel/Expression/README.md

 ## What?

-Expression is a Swift framework for evaluating expressions at runtime on Apple and Linux platforms
+Expression is a Swift framework for evaluating expressions at runtime on Apple, Android and Linux platforms

 The Expression library is split into two parts: